Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Conclusion: The results of this research were in line with the structural and functional research of the brain.
-Quadrato motor training at the behavioral level had a positive effect on the three cores of executive function (cognitive flexibility, working memory, response inhibition) and can be a suitable intervention to increase the executive function of athletes.
+Conclusion: The results of this study are consistent with structural and functional brain research.
+Quadrato motor meditation training had a positive effect on the three core components of executive function at the behavioral level and could serve as an appropriate intervention to enhance executive functioning in athletes.

 Keywords